-- Students will need the chassis, red and black wires, the salt water battery (white bottom and blue top), and syringe to assemble the salt water battery. - The bulk of preparation will be in making a large batch of heated water.
+- Before the lab starts, you should assemble the fan motor, and attach the bottom of the salt water cell to its base. - The bulk of preparation will be in making a large batch of heated water.
 Each lab group will need samples of about 25mL per experiment, so plan accordingly. - Initial concentration should be 15mg salt/25mL water.
-Initial solution temperature should be about 90°C (194°F). - If you want to perform the Concentration experiment, students will need balances to measure out grams of salt and graduated cylinders for measuring out water. - If you're performing the Temperature experiment, you'll need multiple hot plates or other heating device with adjustable temperature, or multiple beakers and thermometers that can be left off of the heat for different lengths of time to create batches at gradually lower temperatures. - Lab includes small parts that can go missing easily.
+Initial solution temperature should be about 90°C (194°F). - If you want to perform the Concentration experiment, students will need - If you're performing the Temperature experiment, you'll need multiple hot plates or other heating device with adjustable temperature, or multiple beakers and thermometers that can be left off of the heat for different lengths of time to create batches at gradually lower temperatures. - Lab includes small parts that can go missing easily.
 Set up a resource area for each lab table or for the entire class to minimize lost pieces. - If you don't have access to a multimeter or Horizon Renewable Energy Monitor, omit the Measurements section of this activity.